BryanWilhite/Blog/presentation-drafts/2020-12-24-studio-status-report-2020-12.md

 ## month 12 of 2020 was about _the data_ behind the Index layout

-I have always been fractal with the rabbit holes 🐇🕳 I may break things but I do not move “fast.”
+I have always been fractal with the rabbit holes 🐇🕳 [🐇🕳 [🐇🕳]…] I may “break” things but I do not move “fast.”
 I got “lost” this month in formally thinking about the data I would be using to drive the display of [the index layout work](https://github.com/BryanWilhite/nodejs/tree/master/responsive-layouts) from last month.

 I have written “[Songhay Publications and the Concept of the Index](http://songhayblog.azurewebsites.net/entry/2020-12-24-songhay-publications-and-the-concept-of-the-index/)” to really think about Index data.
 This discussion with myself produced these Studio novelties: